center-for-threat-informed-defense/summiting-the-pyramid/docs/definitions.rst

 ----------
 **Robustness measures the effort needed by an adversary to evade an analytic**

 Robustness is crucial for the effectiveness of an analytic, and is the focus of the Summiting the Pyramid project.

-The evadability of an analytic directly affects the robustness of an analytic.
-For example, an analytic might look for a specific hash value, something that is easy for an adversary to evade.
-It is cheap for the adversary to evade, making the robustness low.
-However, an analytic might be looking for the execution of a specific system call, making the evadability of an adversary’s technique increasingly difficult.
-Since it would cost the adversary more to evade the observable, the robustness of that specific analytic is high.

-We are not decreasing the attack’s evasiveness through robustness, nor is robustness about scoring the tradecraft of the adversary.
-Evasiveness and evadability are two different concepts.
-Rather, we are scoring the robustness of an analytic in conjunction with the effort to evade the specific detection.
+Robustness is directly related to the cost required by an adversary to evade it, including time, resources, and money.
+High robustness indicates an adversary has to spend a lot to evade it, forcing them to operate at higher levels, such as interacting directly with the kernel.
+Therefore, robustness is equal to the level at which an adversary must operate to evade a defender’s detection.

 .. _Capability Abstraction: